Neelkamal18/Sentiment_analysis_for_YELP_reviews/README.md

 # Sentiment Analysis using BERT

-This repository contains a project that implements a transformer model using Bidirectional Encoder Representations from Transformers (BERT) for sentiment analysis based on textual reviews and star ratings.
+This repository implements a transformer model using Bidirectional Encoder Representations from Transformers (BERT) for sentiment analysis based on textual reviews and star ratings.
 The project is the culmination of a final project for the Machine Learning Course.

 ## Project Overview